alethes/meteordev/README.md

 meteordev
 ```

-You can also, at any time, pull the latest commits from the Meteor repository with `meteor update`.
+You can also, at any time, pull the latest commits from the Meteor repository with `meteordev update`.

 Why?